Thanks to Railfuture East Anglia for their assistance in preparing this paper.

 Norwich to Cambridge

 A medium sized town of (population 9,500), Brandon has one train per hour to Cambridge.
 With a more frequent service, this could serve well as a parkway station for Cambridge commuters as the A1065 leads to Swaffham, Fakenham and north Norfolk.
-Footfall at this station has increased rapidly since the current hourly was introduced.
+Footfall at this station has increased rapidly since an hourly was introduced.

 Ipswich to Ely and Cambridge